Priya Narasimhan: Awards

-Research, Entrepreneurship, and Impact.
+Research

-Academic research.
-She has been a faculty member in the Electrical and Computer Engineering Department at Carnegie Mellon University since 2001.
-She has served as co-director of the CyLab Mobility Research Center at Carnegie Mellon University and headed the Intel Science and Technology Centre in Embedded Computing at Carnegie Mellon University.
-She has written and published more than 150 research papers on distributed systems and fault tolerance, research that led to the development of a fault-tolerance industrial standard.
-With her Ph.D. students at Carnegie Mellon, she has worked on research in the areas of failure diagnosis, mobile edge computing, adaptive fault-tolerance, live software upgrades, static analysis, and machine-learning to solve systems problems.
+Narasimhan has served as co-director of the CyLab Mobility Research Center at Carnegie Mellon University, and headed the Intel Science and Technology Centre in Embedded Computing at Carnegie Mellon University.
+She has written and published over 150 research papers on distributed systems and fault tolerance.
+She has also done research in failure diagnosis, mobile edge computing, live software upgrades, static analysis, and machine-learning.
+She co-authored a commercial fault-tolerance standard, the Fault-Tolerant CORBA standard, based on her Ph.D. research.

+With her Ph.D. students, she has worked on using edge-device Wi-Fi data to diagnose real-time problems in high-density Wi-Fi networks.
+She has developed AndyVision, a robotics project under the Intel Science and Technology Center at Carnegie Mellon University, to build an indoor robot that is capable of quickly inventorying merchandise and detecting out-of-stock conditions in retail environments.
+She has also worked to incorporate embedded systems into sports through a project that tracks the trajectory of footballs, players and other equipment on the field during a game.